 “Didn’t you apply for it too?”

 “I haven’t checked my email.
 I don’t even think I want the job anymore.”

-“You won’t report to Mitch.
+“You won’t report to Stu.
 Regina is actually the hiring manager.”

 Regina was the head of recruitment.
-Most of her team had been outsourced to India, and if she wasn’t in her office with the door shut on conference calls with them to fix various issues they were having, she was in all-day meetings.
+Most of her team had been outsourced to India, and if she wasn’t closed off in her office on conference calls with them to fix various issues they were having, she was in all-day meetings.
 We hardly ever saw her.